bruz/hotframeworks/README.md

 # HotFrameworks

-Pulls statistics and updates [HotFrameworks](http://hotframeworks.bruzilla.com/) daily.
+Pulls statistics about web frameworks daily.
 It uses an unusual approach with a Clojure web app that doesn't serve traffic directly, but instead is queried by a scheduled job that uploads the HTML and assets to an S3 bucket.

 ## Development